 Tennessee’s distracted driving law is T.C.A.
 55-8-199.
 Also called the hands-free law, T.C.A.
 55-8-199 prohibits all drivers from using a handheld mobile device while operating a motor vehicle.
 This restriction extends to holding, reaching for, and supporting a phone with any part of the body.

 The law also prohibits drivers from reading, creating, or sending written messages while driving, including text messages, emails, and instant messages.
 Lastly, drivers are forbidden from watching or broadcasting video recordings.
-The hands-free law essentially makes it illegal for drivers to use handheld smartphones for any purpose while operating a motor vehicle.
-This rule does not apply to police officers, EMS responders, and those using a phone to contact the police in an emergency.
+The hands-free law essentially makes it illegal for drivers to use handheld smartphones for any purpose while operating a motor vehicle, which can cause accidents.
+This rule does not apply to police and safety officers, EMS responders, and those using a phone to contact the police in an emergency.

 Key Rules of Tennessee’s Hands-Free Law

-The basic text of Tennessee’s handheld phone ban is clear, but there are some clarifications.
-The law specifically applies to using handheld devices.
-Drivers over 18 can use hands-free devices to make calls and send messages, such as headphones or voice-activated text functions.
+The introductory text of Tennessee’s handheld phone ban is clear, but there are some clarifications.
+The law applies explicitly to using handheld devices.
+Drivers over 18 can use hands-free devices such as headphones or voice-activated text functions to make calls and send messages.
 The law also has a carve-out for using a phone as a GPS device.
-Provided the phone is mounted on the dashboard or windshield, and the driver can access map functions with one press/swipe, it is legal to use.
+It is legal to use if the phone is mounted on the dashboard or windshield, and the driver can access map functions with one press/swipe.

-The hands-free law specifically applies when the car is under the driver’s physical control.
-Drivers can use their handheld cell phones in their cars as long as they are parked and the engine is turned off.
+The hands-free law applies explicitly when the car is under the driver’s physical control.
+Drivers can use their handheld cell phones in their cars if they are parked and the engine is turned off.
 Distracted driving is a primary offense, meaning that law enforcement can pull a driver over without an additional reason if they see them holding and using a phone.
 The DA’s office can also check phone records to determine whether the driver was texting or making calls when operating the vehicle.

 Get a free case review today.
 There`s no fee unless we win!